mdhafizikram/central-openapi-hub/README.md

 3. Make your changes and commit them.
 4. Push your changes to your forked repository.
 5. Submit a pull request to the main repository.

+## Dynamically loading the domain

+Provide a placeholder to the domain url , enter the the domain value in the replace_url.sh file

+1.  chmod +x replace_url.sh
+2.  ./replace_url.sh

+## If changes required

+1.  nonao ./replace_url.sh